Vyral/Gene_Agustin_Blog/_posts/2018-05-17-why-are-so-many-bay-area-residents-moving-into-placer-county.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>In our latest installment of &ldquo;Ask a Realtor,&rdquo; Desiree Pointer and Nichole Moody talk about why we&rsquo;re seeing so many Bay Area residents move into Placer County.</em></p>
+*In our latest installment of “Ask a Realtor,” Desiree Pointer and Nichole Moody talk about why we’re seeing so many Bay Area residents move into Placer County.*

 <center>&nbsp;</center>